Treaty United F.C.: First season

-The club announced their 26 man first team squad and backroom staff for their first season in football under manager Tommy Barrett on 27 February 2021.
+The club announced their 26-man first team squad and backroom staff for their first season in football under manager Tommy Barrett on 27 February 2021.
 They also announced that the number 4 shirt would be retired as a mark of respect to former Limerick United captain Joe O'Mahony.

 The club's first senior men's fixture was a 1–1 draw with Waterford in a pre-season friendly on 2 March 2021, with Limerick local Joel Coustrain getting the honour of scoring the senior men's team's first goal.
 The senior men's first ever competitive fixture was on the 28 March 2021 as Treaty, captained by Jack Lynch, traveled to the Carlisle Grounds and drew 0–0 with Bray Wanderers to earn their first ever League of Ireland First Division point despite finishing the match with 10 men.

+The club's first home game was v Wexford FC on 2nd April 2021 at Markets Field, and resulted in a 1-0 victory courtesy of Anto O'Donnell's 25th minute effort - the first League of Ireland goal scored by the club.
+Unusually, this game also saw them finish with ten men for the last 30 minutes.

+The club exceeded expectations and finished in fourth place in their first season in the League of Ireland First Division, and were beaten 3-2 on aggregate v UCD in the playoffs.